 Featured soloists this fall include Bethany College’s own Professor Leslie Mangrum, soprano, and Katelyn Mattson-Levy, an accomplished mezzo-soprano who also serves as Classical Music Coordinator and weekday host for Radio Kansas.
 Lucas stated, “The performance itself will be scaled back to remain in compliance with current research indicating the need for a break in singing after a maximum of 45 minutes.
 It will be in two equal halves of 45 minutes each with a 20 minute intermission.”
 The concert, which will be livestreamed on Sunday, October 18 at 3:00 pm, will mark the 139th consecutive year that the Bethany Oratorio Society has performed Handel’s “Messiah.”
 To watch the livestream, please visit www.bethanylb.edu/live

 Bethany College, established by Swedish Lutheran immigrants in 1881, is a college of the Evangelical Lutheran Church in America.
 The mission of Bethany College is to educate, develop, and challenge individuals to reach for truth and excellence as they lead lives of faith, learning, and service.
 Bethany connects its past, present, and future with distinctive initiatives like the Good Life Scholarship, presenting all local high school graduates with a four-year, full- tuition scholarship to the college.
-Bethany College is on the Web at www.bethanylb.edu and is located in Lindsborg, Kansas, the fine arts and crafts capital of the state.
+Bethany College is online at www.bethanylb.edu and is located in Lindsborg, Kansas, the fine arts and crafts capital of the state.